zkorra/discord-count-holders/README.md

 Before getting started, you need to create a discord bot first.

 ### Required Environment Variables

 There are 3 required variables for running the bot.
 - `COLLECTION_ID` If the collection is minted via Paras's contract you can get it in URL, or if the collection has own contract you can use the address name directly.
 - `TOKEN` Discord bot token
 - `GUILD_ID` Get it from your Discord's server

 Clone the repo, run `yarn install` and `yarn start`

+## Note

+The collection needs to be listed on Paras marketplace.